-Ambassador Elite Status will be easier to earn as the spending requirement has been reduced from $20,000 to $14,000.
+Ambassador Elite Status is now easier to earn as the spending requirement has been reduced from $20,000 to $14,000.

 Additionally, between February 16, 2021, and April 27, 2021, members can earn double points and elite night credits on stays of 2 nights or more, including reward nights.

 Credit card anniversary award nights and travel packages that were due to expire in 2020 will now expire on August 1, 2021.
 Suite Night Awards (SNAs) have been extended by 1 year.
 No action is necessary; automatic account updates took place on December 11, 2020.

 If you haven’t signed up for a Marriott Bonvoy account, now’s the time as the hotel chain has also brought back “Elite Guarantees.”

 Update: For those planning an upcoming Marriott stay, as of July 27, 2020, Marriott is requiring all guests at its U.S. properties to wear face coverings in all indoor public spaces until further notice.

 Select Guest members who did not re-achieve Platinum or Black Level status last year will not have their status downgraded for 2020.
 For those elite members who did reach Platinum or Black Level, they will have their statuses extended through the end of 2021.